ni/nimi-python/docs/nise/class.rst

-            :type maximum_time_ms: int in milliseconds or datetime.timedelta
+            :type maximum_time_ms: int in milliseconds or hightime.timedelta